-- 2) Query payloads: Table I lists the descriptions and the suggested lengths of payloads appearing in the query.
+2) Query payloads: Table I lists the descriptions and the suggested lengths of payloads appearing in the query.
 Note that in practice, there may be more efficient way to represent these payloads.
 We briefly discuss below the use of these payloads.
-(See section IV for more details.) - "Router ID" and "Interface ID": The administrator can assign unique numbers to routers and their interfaces.
-These two payloads identify the origin of the information (either a query or answer) received by an I4 agent.
-Also later a query agent can know where the corresponding knowledge should be distributed.
+(See section IV for more details.)

+• "Router ID" and "Interface ID": The administrator can assign unique numbers to routers and their interfaces.